 Investigating how we use resources, the cradle to cradle concept was an early promotor of the circular economy and provides a powerful tool to see how it is possible to see materials as both technical and biological nutrients.
-This concept can be applied to the design of a training shoe through to the design of a city.
+This idea can be applied to the design of a training shoe through to the design of a city.
 Key to understanding this is to acknowledge that whilst nature is our only source of wealth, it is finite.
 Now is the time to protect and ration what is left.
 Daniel Wahl speaks of reintegration, re-localisation and regeneration as concepts that counter the failure of modernism.
 He argues for a fundamentally different approach to the way in which we view the way humans ‘make’ the world calling for a circular economy where materials are nutrients and are used over and over.
 This is not an impossible task, rather it is a challenge to the imagination as well as the end of a rigged economic model.

 After Progress